 Legal costs for all Protocol applications lodged before 29 February 2016:

-- Counsel Fees allowable as disbursements in Common Law matters conducted in accordance with the TAC protocols PDF, 0.02MB
+- Counsel Fees allowable as disbursements in Common Law matters conducted in accordance with the TAC protocols (updated 1 November 2016) PDF, 0.03MB

-- Counsel Fees allowable as disbursements in Common Law matters conducted in accordance with the TAC protocols DOC, 0.07MB
+- Counsel Fees allowable as disbursements in Common Law matters conducted in accordance with the TAC protocols (updated 1 November 2016) DOCX, 0.03MB

 The TAC, ALA, and LIV are committed to supporting practitioners to understand the changes to the Protocols.

 Information sessions were held in May and June 2016 at which the TAC, ALA and LIV presented a summary of the changes to the Protocols.
 This was also an opportunity for attendees to ask questions about the revised Protocols.